up-for-grabs/up-for-grabs.net/docs/list-a-project.md

 <img width="582" src="https://user-images.githubusercontent.com/359239/67146647-8fd07c00-f263-11e9-97f0-3ecd71521903.png">

-Add this template as the contents of the file, and then replace the default values with details specific to your project:
+Copy and paste this template as the contents of the file, and then change the default values with details specific to the project:

 ```yaml
 name: Your Project Name Here